Grand View, Wisconsin

 Grand View (also Grandview, Pratt) is an unincorporated, census-designated place located in the town of Grandview, Bayfield County, Wisconsin, United States.

 U.S. Highway 63 serves as a main route in the community.
 Grand View is located 23 miles southwest of the city of Ashland; and 34 miles northeast of the city of Hayward.

 Grand View has a post office with ZIP code 54839.
-As of the 2010 census, its population is 163.
+As of the 2020 census, its population is 117, down from 163 at the 2010 census.

 History

 A post office was established as Grandview in 1900; the spelling was changed to Grand View in 1970.
 The community was named from the scenery.